Cashews

 -

-Suitable for when the nuts go into the blender or for quick cooking.
+Suitable for when the nuts go into a high-speed blender or when you are in a hurry.

 Allergy information and storage:

-cashew are an allergen.
+Cashew is considered an allergen.
 They can cause allergic reactions in sensitive people.
 Please always check the allergen information on the packaging.
-For best preservation, keep cashew in a dry and cool place, out of direct sunlight, sealed airtight after opening and stored in a sealed container in the refrigerator for up to 24 hours after soaking.
+For best preservation, keep product in a dry and cool place, out of direct sunlight, sealed airtight after opening; after soaking, store in a sealed container in the refrigerator for up to 24 hours.
+May contain: gluten, soy, sesame.

 Reviews